com-lihaoyi/utest/readme.md

 - Using uTest with `fork in Test := true` in SBT no longer gives an incorrect results summmary

+- Fix problem with lazy vals in test blocks crashing the compiler [#67](https://github.com/lihaoyi/utest/issues/67).
+Note that the issue is only fixed on 2.12.3, and not on Scala 2.10.x or 2.11.x.

 0.4.8
 -----